cloudpilot-emu/cloudpilot-emu/README.md

 Windows.
 Please see below for build instructions.
 Once built, the app can be started from the command line by supplying a session image or a ROM file as command line argument.
 Command line options exist for activating the GDN stub, mounting a card on launch and more.
-Run `cloudpilot --help` in order to get an overview of the supported options.
+Run `cloudpilot-emu --help` in order to get an overview of the supported options.

 # Reporting issues